 - Submit a completed PhORCAS application

 - On-Site Interview: An on-site interview to Tampa General Hospital is required.
 Applicants will be invited to interview based upon their application.
 Full day interviews are conducted on weekdays only.
-They will be scheduled for a mutually convenient time during the month of February.
+They will be scheduled for a mutually convenient time during the months of January and February.

 To APPLY for a residency program, follow the steps below in the order indicated.
 The deadline to complete all steps below is January 1st of each year.
 Please be sure to carefully review the qualifications and required application materials below.